dart-lang/language/doc/life_of_a_language_feature.md

 > [!NOTE]
 > Implementing a language feature using a feature flag is frequently
-> more work that implementing it without a feature flag, since the compiler and
+> more work than implementing it without a feature flag, since the compiler and
 > analyzer must faithfully implement both the old and new behaviors.
 > Occasionally the language team may decide that the benefits of using a feature
 > flag don't justify this extra work.
 But this is a rare scenario.
 If you are